opickakbar/ktor-archetype/README.md

-# Fact & Admin Statistics Application
+# Fact & Admin Statistics

 This is a Ktor-based server application that provides APIs for managing facts and retrieving admin statistics.
 The application supports both general user and admin functionalities.